getbraincloud/braincloud-docs/docs/api/2_capi/redemptioncode/index.md

 Parameter | Description
 --------- | -----------
 scanCode | The code being redeemed.
-Sometimes referred to as the Promo code. operation | Should always be "redeem" for asynchronous scripts. <- Can be used to confirm that things are configured correctly! attempt   | The 0-based counter of the current attempt.
+Sometimes referred to as the Promo code. operation | Should always be "redeem" for asynchronous scripts. attempt   | The 0-based counter of the current attempt.
 Will be zero unless retries are allowed. async | Will be `false` for asynchronous scripts. <- Can be used to confirm that things are configured correctly! codeType | Corresponds to the _Campaign Name_ in the Design Portal. codeUseType | "MULTI" if this is a Shared (multi-use) Code, and "SINGLE" if it is a Personal (single-use) code customCodeInfo | The _Code Info JSON_ configured against the code.
 Normally contains the JSON data indicating what the rewards for redeeming this code should be. customRedemptionInfo | Information that is gathered as part of the process of redeeming the code.
 This is for the script to write.
 For aynchronous script, this field will contain what previous invocations of the script have placed there.

+#### Synchronous Script Return Values

 A JSON map with the following fields should be _returned_ by the script.